Skip to main content

 Each user can be added to a maximum of 16 groups: one primary and 15 secondary groups.

-By default, only the user has read, write, and execute permissions on files root.
-The other users have read-only permissions.
-On behalf of root can configure access rights to folders and files for users and for user groups.
+By default, only the root user has read, write, and execute permissions on files.
+All other users have read-only permissions.
+You can configure folder and file permissions for users and user groups on behalf of root.

 Format of access rights